Bayesian non-parametric ordinal regression under a monotonicity constraint: Introduction

 \section{Introduction}

 Ordinal data consist of categorical variables measured on a scale that has a natural ordering, but where there may not exist well-defined distances between the categories or where such distances have been left unspecified \citep{agresti2010analysis}.
-In regression models for ordinal data, the response variable $Y \in \{A_1, \ldots, A_K\}$, where $K \ge 1$ and $A_1 \prec A_2 \prec \ldots \prec A_K$, is a linear order of the possible response levels, while the predictors $\mathbf x = (x_1, \ldots, x_p)$ can be of any scale.
-In typical applications, such as when filling in questionnaires for political opinion polls, the categories could vary from $A_1$ signifying strong disagreement to $A_5$ representing strong agreement.
-Similarly, in customer rating of hotels or restaurants, the categories could be grades from a single star (*) to five stars (*****).
+In regression models for ordinal data, the numbered categories of the response variable $Y \in \{1, \ldots, K\}$, $K > 1$ reflect a linear order of the possible response levels, while the predictors $\mathbf x = (x_1, \ldots, x_p)$ can be of any scale.
+In typical applications, such as when filling in questionnaires for political opinion polls, the categories could vary from $1$ signifying strong disagreement to $5$ representing strong agreement.
+Similarly, in customer rating of hotels or restaurants, the categories could reflect grades from a single star (*) to five stars (*****).
 Data of this type are commonly treated by applying the Likert scale with numerical values from 1 to 5, in spite of that it may be difficult to argue, for example, that the difference between grades 1 and 2 should be qualitatively similar to the difference between 4 and 5.

-Compared to nominal scale, an important property of ordinal scale outcome variables is that for them the definition of monotonicity w.r.t. the covariates is meaningful.
+Compared to nominal scale, an important property of ordinal scale outcome variables is that for them the definition of monotonicity w.r.t.~the covariates is meaningful.
 This property was formulated by \citet{lehmann1966some} as positive regression dependency between variables $Y$ and $X$, meaning that the probabilities $P(Y \le y \mid X = x)$ are non-decreasing in $x$ \citep[][p.
 43]{agresti2010analysis}.
 In the present multivariable ordinal regression context, the corresponding property can be defined as